Advocacy & Community Navigation

 CRA Tax Program

 HOL free provides one-on-one assistance with filling out CRA Tax Returns each year.
-You do not have to be a Food Bank client to access this program, as it is open to anyone with a basic income tax return.
+You do not have to be a Food Bank visitor to access this program, as it is open to anyone with a basic income tax return.

 By completing an income tax return, you could discover you’re eligible for benefits you aren’t currently receiving.